ComplianceAsCode/content/tests/README.md

 so everyone contributing remediation can also provide cases where this remediation works.

-The Test Suite executes the scans, remediations, and test scenarios on VMs or containers.\
+The Test Suite executes the scans, remediations, and test scenarios on VMs or containers.
-To test content using VMs, *Libvirt backend* is used;\
+To test content using VMs, *Libvirt backend* is used;
 to test content using containers, either *Podman* or *Docker* backend can be used.

 Once a domain or container is prepared it can be used indefinitely.\
 The Test Suite can perform tests focused on a profile or a specific rule.\
 Typically, for a test run, a sequence of scan, remediation and scan is peformed.

-# How to prepare a backend for testing
+# Preparing a backend for testing

-For the Test Suite to work, you need to have a backend image prepared for testing.\
+For the test suite to work, you need to have a backend image prepared for testing.
 You can use a powerful full-blown VM backend, or a lightweight container backend.

-SSG Test Suite currently does not provide automated provisioning of VMs or containers.

 ## Libvirt backend